 We use healthier cooking methods, with less fat and oil, and prefer baking, grilling or roasting to frying.

 Working with organisations in our communities is a positive experience for us all.
-As a result we are to be part of a vibrant and healthy community, and our community benefits from the good will, time and expertise we can offer.
+As a result we are proud to be part of a vibrant and healthy community, and our community benefits from the good will, time and expertise we can offer.

 We support industry, local, national and international charities, including Springboard (helping young, unemployed and disadvantaged people make a career in hospitality, leisure and tourism), White Lodge Centre (supporting disabled people of all ages), Macmillan World’s Biggest Coffee Morning, Sport Relief, Comic Relief and the Kotukula Primary School in the Gambia.